AVSystem/developer-zone/docs/Anjay_integrations/Anjay_Nordic_integration/Thingy91.md

 0. Find the `app_signed.hex` file under the `build/zephyr` directory in the project folder.

 ## Flash the binaries
-To program the board, use the nRF Connect Programmer with the `.hex` file generated or downloaded in a previous step.
+To program the board, use the whole process of **flashing Thingy:91** which [is described here.](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/ug_thingy91_gsg.html#update-nrf9160-application)

-The whole process of [flashing Thingy:91 is described here.](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/ug_thingy91_gsg.html#update-nrf9160-application)
+After you have programmed all steps from page use the nRF Connect Programmer with the `.hex` file generated or downloaded in a previous step.

-After you have programmed and reset the board, go to the next step.
+Then reset the board and go to the next step.

 ## Configure the Client